1989Ryan/XJTU-Bachelor-Thesis-LaTeX-Template/README.md

 This is an opensource LaTeX thesis template for XJTU B.S. candidates.
 It can be used directly on Overleaf.
 The overleaf template is [here](https://www.overleaf.com/latex/templates/xian-jiaotong-university-bachelor-thesis-latex-template/rdpykcmzdrjp).

-For supplements and corrections, please issue or take pull requist.
+For supplements and corrections, or any version updates, feel free to take issues or pull requists.

 ## Environments